 We live in a world where we have multiple brands providing similar solutions.
 That leaves consumers with too many options for any required product or service they want to consume.
 When this is the truth of the hour, brands have resorted to running consumer offers to spike the traction of their consumers.

-For brands, consumer offers are almost a must to survive, and on the other hand, the consumers are so used to it that they spend some extra efforts looking for these consumer offers.
+For brands, consumer offers are almost a must to survive, and on the other hand, the consumers are so used to it that they spend some extra effort looking for these consumer offers.
 Take digital coupons for example: According to a survey by Mobile Commerce Daily, approximately 96% of mobile-device users will use smart devices to search for digital coupons in 2015.

 Another study showed that the top reason most people follow brands on Facebook or Twitter is to get special offers online.

 While consumers seem to be the ones benefiting most from these consumer offers, it is also true that brands are also heavily benefited because of their consumer offer promotions.
-For brands, it is furthermore important because when a customer is convinced to take the first leap of faith and try your product or service, your brand gets its closest chance to impressing the customer and retaining them in the long run.
-With this, we can say that consumer offers are something consumers want and brands must include in their marketing strategies to mutually benefit.
+For brands, it is furthermore important because when a customer is convinced to take the first leap of faith and try your product or service, your brand gets its closest chance to impress the customer and retain them in the long run.
+With this, we can say that consumer offers are something consumers want and brands must include them in their marketing strategies to mutually benefit.